 Vivaldi is a browser that anyone can use to navigate the Web with more control.
-The real appeal of Vivaldi is that it comes with a ton of productivity and organisation tools already built-in.
+Vivaldi’s real appeal is that it comes with a ton of productivity and organization tools already built-in.

-As more and more people are spending a significant amount of time online, options that help optimise the way they browse are always welcome.
+As more and more people spend a significant amount of time online, options that help optimize the way they browse are always welcome.

 Vivaldi’s Quick Commands

-With Quick Commands, users don’t need to memorise a thousand different shortcut combinations.
-It simply lets them type in the action they want in order to gain access to any part of the browser, in addition to searching the Web.
+With Quick Commands, users don’t need to memorize a thousand different shortcut combinations.
+It simply lets them type in the action they want to gain access to any part of the browser, in addition to searching the Web.

-They are easily opened by using F2/⌘ E by default, closed by the ESC key and are accessible under Tools in the main menu.
+They are easily opened using F2/⌘ E by default, closed by the ESC key, and accessible under Tools in the main menu.

-Quick Commands help users work at a lightning speed and save time in various ways such as:
+Quick Commands help users work at lightning speed and save time in various ways such as:

-View a list of open tabs: Finding and viewing a particular tab can become hard when a lot of tabs are open.
+View a list of open tabs: Finding and viewing a particular tab can become hard when many tabs are open.
 View a list of open tabs and get the total count through Quick Commands is easy.
-Navigation is convenient through this list with the help of arrow keys or Tab to find what users are looking for.
+Navigation is convenient through this list with arrow keys or Tab to find what users are looking for.

 Find a list of open tabs with relevant keywords: With a zillion tabs open, scrolling through the list can get cumbersome.
 Quick Commands are helpful as users can search their open tabs in the browser with matching keywords.

 Search browsing History: Quick commands help tracking down past entries.
-It comes in as a very useful option when users are unable to recall an entry that they had seen last.
+It is a handy option when users cannot recall an entry that they had seen last.

-Find a command: Quick Commands lets users access all the functionality of the main Menu.
+Find a command: Quick Commands lets users access all the functionality of the Main Menu.
 They can both search for and execute a command from the same interface.
-When searching for a command, a clickable result (along with a display of its corresponding shortcut) will appear.
-By a simple click, the command can be executed.
+A clickable result (along with a display of its corresponding shortcut) will appear when searching for a command.
+With a simple click, the command can be executed.